zenstackhq/zenstack-docs/blog/trade-off/index.md

 image: ./cover.jpg
 ---

-# Programming is the art of trade-off
+# Programming Is the Art of Trade-off

 ![Cover Image](cover.jpg)